 In 2011, developer Michael Keston watched in dismay as the Goleta city council unanimously denied his project.

-Today the Bishop Ranch remains an open space, and while it’s not being actively farmed, the wildlife are enjoying it.
-More than likely, the developers will be back, to continue the drama of one of Goleta’s precious gems.
+Today the Bishop Ranch remains an open space, and while it’s not being actively farmed, the wildlife is enjoying it and the ecosystem is thriving.
+You can be sure; the developers will be back to continue the drama of one of Goleta’s precious gems.

 In the meantime, whether you pass by it on Cathedral Oaks Road…